ISHIKARAJDEV/SQL-PROJECT-ON-Agricultural-Production-Data-Analysis/README.md

 closest thing to magic farming. 🧙‍♂️

 This project gathers data on essential commodities such as cheese, honey, milk, coffee, eggs, and yogurt.
-It’s perfect for those who are passionate about agriculture... or just really, really love cheese. 🧀
+It’s perfect for those who are passionate about agriculture or just really, really love cheese. 🧀

 Our goal?
 To create SQL tables so elegant that even your database will want to frame them! 📊